tonyliang19/biof501-project/README.md

     - [`base.config`](./conf/base.config): This is basic configuration that declares resource usages, and it is intended to be overridden by other profiles
     - [`test.config`](./conf/test.config): This is configuration designed to be run on small dataset (i.e. our sample data this case), with limited resource settings

-## Project Outline

-**Question**: Identify genes from 10 genes of interest that are differential expressed between different conditions like disease vs control

-**Data input**: Fastq file of RNA-seq data, paired only

-**Output**: Summary report that contains visualization of results and patterns observed from differential expression analysis

-### Workflow stages/steps

-> TODO: update this part

-Take  data from fastq format that has disease and control and perform the following:
-1. Quality check and filtering
-    -  Apply initial QC using **fastqc**
-    - Trim reads **cutadapt** or ***trimmmomatic**
-3. Read alignment reference genome (containing 10 genes of interest only) **STAR** or **hisat2**
-   - Gene expression quantification to generate count matrix
-6. Perform differential expression analysis in R using **DESeq2**
-7. Visualization and summary report in R using **pheatmap**

 ## Setup